uu-cubitt/template/readme.md

 Then navigate to the repository settings - code coverage - javascript and copy the ```CODECLIMATE_REPO_TOKEN=8e3...``` to the Travis environment.
 Then rerun the build on Travis so the coverage information is send to Codeclimate.
+(this bare template does not generate coverage information, due to containing no code or tests)

 ## For developers